 Query data assets

 Click Data Asset Search in the upper-right corner of the Overview page.
-Then, query data assets with sensitive data and the risk levels of sensitive data detected by SDDP.
+Then, query data assets that contain sensitive data and the risk levels of sensitive data detected by DSC.

 Note The N/A option indicates an unknown risk level.